bzvestey/dotfiles/README.md

-# dotfiles
+# Dem Dot Files
-These are the "dot files" or settings files I used on *nix based environments for different things.
+These are the random dot or settings files I use on \*nix based devices.
+Some might be OS specific, or only when I decide to use specific programs (bash/zsh).